 A growing workload: Nine out of 10 sustainability executives anticipate more responsibilities for the CSO in the coming years.

 “Organizations should assess both the existing and future demands on CSOs and incorporate these assessments into strategic planning.
 They should also secure support from internal ‘allies’ from other departments or functions to reduce CSOs’ overall workload.
-By doing so, companies can keep the CSO focused on the most critical elements of their sustainability transformation, such as high-priority strategy execution and value creation,” said Matteo Tonello, Managing Director of The Conference Board ESG Center.
+By doing so, companies can keep the CSO focused on the most critical elements of their sustainability transformation, such as high-priority strategy execution and value creation,” said Matteo Tonello, Managing Director of The Conference Board Governance & Sustainability Center.

 Most companies just recently appointed a CSO.